GAMS-dev/gamspy/docs/user/ml/ml.rst

   * You are not limited with inference, you can try training your neural-network.

-  * You can build the architecture from scratch in GAMSPy, if you like
+  * You can build the architecture from scratch in GAMSPy

 * GAMSPy generates the equations and variables in GAMS not in Python giving GAMSPy a speed advantage